canadalearningcode/llc-html-css-multi-page-site/learner-prep-email.md

 1. Download Google Chrome: To download Chrome, go here: http://www.google.com/chrome
 2. Download Atom Editor: http://atom.io (Sublime Text or Text Wrangler work okay, too!)
 3. Download the Learner Materials here: https://github.com/ladieslearningcode/llc-html-css-multi-page-site/archive/master.zip

+If it is a full day workshop (10am-4pm), lunch will be provided.

 That's it!
 If you have any questions or comments there will be mentors available to help you on the day of the workshop.
 Looking forward to seeing you at the workshop!